programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 To work through this information, we'll create a bar chart that shows the total tons of munitions dropped by each country listed in our csv.

-We'll start this example by importing the Pandas library and the basic elements from Bokeh (i.e. `figure`, `output_file`, `show`, and `ColumnDataSource`).
+We'll start this example by creating a new file called `munitions_by_country.py` and then importing the Pandas library and the basic elements from Bokeh (i.e. `figure`, `output_file`, `show`, and `ColumnDataSource`).
 We'll also make two new imports here.`Spectral5` means is a set of five colors from Bokeh's Spectral palette, one of its [pre-made color palettes](https://bokeh.pydata.org/en/latest/docs/reference/palettes.html) and `factor_cmap` is a helper method for coloring bar-charts.

 Next set our `output_file`  and load the thor_wwii.csv.